Tag: Luciana Berger

 The below Parliamentary question was asked by Luciana Berger on 2015-12-09.

-To ask the Secretary of State for Health, if he will make it his policy to collect information centrally on how many mental health beds are available on specific dates.
+To ask the Secretary of State for Health, if he will make it his policy to collect information centrally on how many doctors and nurses have been signed off work as a result of stress and other mental illness.

 • Luciana Berger – 2015 Parliamentary Question to the Department of Health